sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 int a = 100;
 ```

-First we need to ensure this program is parseable.
+First we need to ensure this program is parse-able.
 All programs must
 have an `int_assignment` followed by a `;` and then the end of the
 file.
-This program seems to following that, but let's break up the
+This program seems to satisfy that, but let's break up the
 `int_assignment`.
-This the case above we have the string `int`,
+In the case above we have the string `int`, followed
-followed a space, then the string `a`, then a space, then the string
+by a space, then the string `a`, then a space, then the string `=`,
-`=`, then a space, and finally the string `100`.
-Sure enough we have
+then a space, and finally the string `100`.
+Sure enough we have the
-the correct form of the `int_assignment` rule defined in our
+correct form of the `int_assignment` rule defined in our grammar.

-grammar.
-Not only that, as we went through the parsing exercise you'll
+Not only that, but as we went through the parsing exercise we started
-note that we start at all of the nodes in the root rule (`prog`) and
+at the root parser rule `prog` and then went to the next parser rule
-then went to the next rule `int_assignment`.
-This is exactly how a
+`int_assignment`, collecting all of the terminals along the way.
+This
-tree is defined, and you could just as easily express the program
+is exactly how a tree is defined, and you could just as easily express
-above as:
+the program above as:

 <svg-viewer
     viewBoxX="-303.1983797307098" viewBoxY="-46.026463279775385" viewBoxWidth="4106.496389476374" viewBoxHeight="1038.0644832048786"